irmen/prog8/docs/source/building.rst

 It will compile your program and then instead of exiting, it waits for any changes in the module source files.
 As soon as a change happens, the program gets compiled again.

+Other options
+^^^^^^^^^^^^^
+There's an option to specify the output directory if you're not happy with the default (the current working directory).
+Also it is possible to specify more than one main module to compile: this can be useful to quickly recompile multiple separate programs quickly.
+(compiling in a batch like this is a lot faster than invoking the compiler again once per main file)

 Module source code files
 ------------------------